Buy Pier Review as a present for Xmas and get a bunch of free gifts for yourself…

 A book makes for a perfect gift, and a book you have read yourself shows you care and think of them often.
-To sweeten the deal, and perhaps ease the pain of buying a book you already own: if you send us a receipt or screenshot showing that you bought our little book in the month of December we will send you a whole bunch of free stuff.
+To sweeten the deal, and perhaps ease the pain of buying a book you already own: if you send us a receipt or screenshot showing that you bought our little book in the run up to Christmas we will send you a whole bunch of free stuff.
 Stuff like:

 Pier Review ‘DVD extras’ ebook: the bits we reluctantly cut from the book, mainly for because we wrote a book each and mashed them together.
 Plus some behind the scenes footage and bonus swearing…

 Guttermouth: Novelty Trinkets From The Edge And Beyond ebook: Five years of foul mouth observation and booze-fuelled nihilism by Danny.
 A collection of a confused man trying to find meaning in a world I abandoned as rational a long time before.

 The best of a full half a decade of blog posts, magazine articles, interviews reviews and columns.
 Guttermouth is a meaty 47,000 word e-book, a resignation letter to reality, and possibly future evidence for the prosecution.

 Pop and Politics ebook – No embarrassment, no excuses, just mix of pop and politics, written by Jon over the last couple of years.
 Includes interviews with the Lilac Time’s Stephen Duffy, Peter Hook, David Shrigley and MP Tom Watson.